LuMamba: Latent Unified Mamba for Electrode Topology-Invariant and Efficient EEG Modeling: Introduction

 A further gap lies in the pre-training objective itself.
 Current \gls{eeg} foundation models predominantly rely on masked reconstruction~\cite{femba,luna,labram} or contrastive learning~\cite{bendr}, yet the optimal strategy for \gls{ssm} architectures remains unclear.
 Recently, \gls{lejepa}~\cite{balestriero2025lejepaprovablescalableselfsupervised} emerged as a theoretically grounded alternative that regularizes embeddings toward an isotropic Gaussian distribution while aligning local and global views, but it has not yet been applied to biosignal time series.

 To address these gaps, we introduce \textbf{LuMamba} (\textbf{L}atent \textbf{U}nified \textbf{Mamba}), a self-supervised framework that unifies topology-invariant encoding with linear-complexity state-space modeling.
 LuMamba fuses LUNA's channel-unifying cross-attention with FEMBA's efficient \gls{bimamba} blocks, enabling---for the first time---evaluation of \gls{ssm} architectures across heterogeneous electrode configurations.
 Within this framework, we systematically investigate the interplay between \gls{lejepa} and masked reconstruction.
 Our experiments reveal that while \gls{lejepa} alone produces embeddings with poor clustering structure, and reconstruction alone yields well-structured embeddings with lower cross-montage robustness, combining both objectives achieves the best of both worlds: strong downstream performance \emph{and} improved generalization to unseen electrode configurations.
+Our contributions are the following: \begin{itemize} \item \textbf{Topology-Invariant \gls{ssm} for \gls{eeg}:} We introduce \textit{LuMamba}, a fused architecture combining FEMBA's \gls{bimamba} backbone with LUNA's channel-unifying cross-attention, enabling topology-invariant \gls{eeg} modeling across heterogeneous montages (16--26 channels).